danielaparker/jsoncons/README.md

 To install the jsoncons library, download the zip file, unpack the release, under `src` find the directory `jsoncons`, and copy it to your `include` directory.
 If you wish to use extensions, copy the `jsoncons_ext` directory as well.

-It has been tested with MS Visual C++ 10, SP1 and Intel C++ Studio XE 2013.
+It has been tested with MS Visual C++ 10, SP1, Intel C++ Studio XE 2013 and clang.
 Note that SP1 is required for VC++ 10, it fixes compiler bugs with move semantics.

 Releases are on [sourceforge](https://sourceforge.net/projects/jsoncons/?source=navbar).